Quantum Algorithms for Structured Prediction: Smooth Optimization

+In the approximate SAGA algorithm (A-SAGA) presented in \cref{alg:A-SAGA}, we have an estimate of the gradient with an additive error of at most $\theta/3$ \footnote{The division by $3$ was chosen to simplify the formulae.} in each partial derivative appearing in the gradient.
 Here the update rule for SAGA from \cite[Equation (1)]{defazio2014saga} has been modified to take into account an approximation error $ \Theta^{t+1}$ in step $t+1$, where the vector $\Theta^{t+1}$ comprises all the additive errors, (that arise from the Gibbs sampler in the following section\footnote{In fact, the Gibbs sampler is used to calculate each directional derivative up to an additive error.
-Therefore, the approximation errors in all the terms in the square brackets in \eqref{eq:main-update} contribute to the bound on $\Theta$.
-More precisely, if the Gibbs sampler calculates the derivatives with error $\frac{\theta}3$, then $\|\Theta^{t+1}\|_\infty \leq \theta$.}), that is,
+Therefore, the approximation errors in all the terms in the square brackets in line \ref{line:main-update} of \cref{alg:A-SAGA} contribute to the bound on $\Theta$.
+More precisely, if the Gibbs sampler calculates the derivatives with error $\frac{\theta}3$, then $\|\Theta^{t+1}\| \leq \theta$.}), that is,